Stateless actor-critic for instance segmentation with high-level priors: Experiments

+Biomedical applications often require segmentation of objects of known morphology arranged in a regular pattern \cite{thompson_1992}.
+Such data presents the best use case for our algorithm as the reward function can leverage such priors.
+We address a cell segmentation problem from developmental biology, where cells often follow stereotypical shapes and arrangement: 317 drosophila embryo images from \cite{bhide2020semiautomatic}, including 10 with expert annotations used as test data.
+Note that several pre-trained networks are available for cell segmentation in light microscopy \cite{stringer2021cellpose,vonChamier2021,wolny2020accurate}; however, they produce sub-par results on this data due to experimental differences.

-The rewards for this experiment are designed as follows: we set a high reward for merging the superpixels which are certain to lie in the background (close to the image boundary or the image center).
-For the background edges near the foreground area we modulate the reward by the circularity of the overall foreground contour.
-Finally, for the edges which are likely to be in the foreground we compute object-level rewards by fitting a rotated bounding box to each object and comparing its side lengths as well as its orientation to predefined template values.
-We do not perform semantic segmentation to define precise foreground/background boundaries, but instead use a soft weighting scheme with Gaussian weights to combine object and background rewards based on on the prior knowledge of the embryo width.
-An image of the weights for different locations in the image can be found in the Appendix \ref{sec:gaussian_weight} .
+The rewards express that the cells are arranged in a radial pattern, with the average size known from other experiments (see Fig.~\ref{fig_sample_leptin}).
+We set a high reward for merging superpixels that certainly belong to the background (close to the image boundary or center).
+For background edges near the foreground area, we modulate the reward by the circularity of the overall foreground contour.
+For the likely foreground edges, we compute object-level rewards by fitting a rotated bounding box to each object and comparing its radii and orientation to template values.
+We use a weight profile based on the known embryo width to combine object and background rewards (App.~\ref{sec:gaussian_weight}).

-More formally the edge rewards $r_{edge}$ are calculated as follows.
-For each edge, we define the distance $h$ between the edge and the center of the image as the average distance of the incident objects' center of mass and the center $c$ of the image. $j$ is the approximate radius of the circle that lies within the foreground and $m$ is the maximal distance between $c$ and the image boarder.
-Let further $\mathcal{K}(\cdot)$ be the Gaussian kernel function.
-Then $r_{edge}$ yields
+More formally, the rewards are calculated as follows: for each edge, we define the position $h$ as the average of the centers of the two incident superpixels.
+Given the image center $c$, the radius of a circle that approximately covers the foreground $j$ and the (maximal) image border position $m$, we use a gaussian kernel $\mathcal{K}(\cdot)$ for weighting and define edge reward $r_{edge}$:

-Here $\gamma, \eta, \delta$ are normalization constants.
-Equation \ref{eq:reward_leptin} first determines the background probability for an edge by the kernel values. $1-a$ constitutes a reward that directly favors merges which is scaled by the background probability.
-For each edge, $r_{o1}$ and $r_{o2}$ are the rewards corresponding to the two objects connected to that edge.
-The object rewards are given by fitting a rotated bounding box to the object and then compare rotation and dimensions to template values.
+Here $\gamma$, $\eta$ and $\delta$ are normalization constants.
+The kernel function in Eq.~\ref{eq:reward_leptin} determines the background probability of an edge; $1-a$ constitutes a reward that favors merges.
+It is scaled by the background probability.
+The object rewards $r_{o}$ are found by fitting a rotated bounding box to the object and then comparing orientation and extent to expected values known from previous experiments.
+They are mapped to edge rewards $r_{o1}, r_{o2}$ using the maximum value of the two incident objects.